jax79sg/kubejob/single-train/README.md

 # Kubernetes Series - Part I. Training a Open Source ML/DL model on AI Platform.
-## Who should try this?
-If you have a Deep Learning architecture you got from someone or pulled from open sourced research, and you need to perform some form of training on the model without intimate knowledge of the codes, this method would be most suitable for you.
 For a lot of us, we have been building and/or training our models on our own GPU enabled machines.
 Our single GPU enabled machines at best can cater up to 11GB of RAM, while this is sufficient for smaller models, its a challenge if we want to train larger models from scratch (E.g. BERT).
 Other than the scale, the speed of training on Ti1080s and RTX2080s are limited, so moving the training onto Kubernetes where V100 GPUs are available will significantly improve the above.

+## Who should try this?
+### 3rd Parties
+If you have a Deep Learning architecture you got from someone or pulled from open sourced research, and you need to perform some form of training on the model without intimate knowledge of the codes, this method would be most suitable for you.
+### Development in Docker
+For those who are regularly developing their codes in Docker, this would be very apt for them as well.
+The advantage of developing DL models in Docker is that they highly flexible when it comes to using different frameworks and versions.
+For example, you don't have to crack your head on different versions of CUDA on your machine, just make sure you have a docker for every version.
+Most times, you don't even have to worry about this as the frameworks such as Tensorflow come with their own docker images anyway.

 ## What will be achieved at the end of this article?
 Following this article, you will get acquainted with very basic use of Docker and Kubernetes.
 You would be able to submit jobs to Kubernetes and get the results from S3 object stores.